 Dr. Phoebe Edwards, Principal Investigator

 Department of Ecology, Evolution, and Organismal Biology (EEOB) I am an integrative biologist with interests in endocrinology, environmental programming, social behavior, and population dynamics.
-I completed my B.A. at Case Western Reserve University in Cleveland, Ohio, and then began field research working with wild small mammal populations as a Ph.D. student in the Boonstra lab at University of Toronto.
-I did my postdoc in the Holmes lab at University of Toronto, researching how the unique social structure of the eusocial naked mole-rat is associated with hormonal and DNA methylation signatures.
+I did my undergraduate degree at Case Western Reserve University, and then began field research working with wild small mammal populations as a Ph.D. student in the Boonstra lab at University of Toronto.
+I did my postdoc in the Holmes lab at University of Toronto, researching the weird and wonderful naked mole-rat.
 During my postdoc, I also worked with the Reproductive Sciences group at the Toronto Zoo using non-invasive endocrine measures to study species of conservation interest.
-Now, I am a faculty member at Iowa State University integrating this type of work to study how different environments in Iowa (natural, agricultural, urban) alter small mammal physiology and population processes. |
+Now, I am a faculty member at Iowa State University integrating this type of work to study how different environments in Iowa (natural, agricultural, urban) alter small mammal physiology and population processes.
+Teaching: I currently teach Human and Other Animal Physiology (Biol 3350) in the spring and Endocrinology (Biol 4340/5340) in the fall. |

 Dr. Rudy Boonstra, University of Toronto